 I realized a few days ago that it’s been awhile since I made macarons.
 It’s not that I don’t like them, but since they’re somewhat time-consuming, they get pushed to the back burner.
 That, and while mine are okay, they don’t always turn out.
 It’s one reason I make so many cupcakes.
 I’ve made them so often that once I measure out my ingredients, making cupcakes is routine, habit.
 Whisk the dry ingredients.
 Cream the butter and sugar.
 Add the eggs.
 Alternate the liquid and dry ingredients.
 Bake, then decorate.
 Macarons are a little more high-maintenance.
 Still, it didn’t stop me from making these Macarons with Cream Cheese Frosting, and making them pretty for Valentine’s Day.

 Still, they’re tasty.
 Jay and the bambino are always happy to have homemade snacks lurking about no matter what!
+And it’s a good way of using up any excess frosting you might have hidden away in your freezer.
+Just let it come to room temperature, then whip it back into shape.

 Having made this batch, I’m in the mood to make more.
 I’m out of almond flour, though.
 And I can’t quite justify dropping $11 or $12 on a bag of it.
 Not until I get a few more paychecks under my belt, and figure out our new budget!
+Though the part-time hours are really nice.
+I can’t complain about only working a few hours each day!

 Preheat oven to 325 degrees.
 Line two baking sheets with parchment paper and set aside.